karabayse/edabit/README.md

 * Difference between the largest and smallest integers in an array
 * Extract properties from an object
 * Calculate the determinant of a 2 x 2 matrix
+* Add a string to each item in an array